Collagen is often touted to reduce signs of aging, plump up skin, and add a youthful glow to our complexions.*

-"It's full of antioxidant properties that can help neutralize free radicals from UV rays and pollution,"* she says.
+"It's full of antioxidant properties that can help neutralize free radicals2 from UV rays and pollution,"* she says.
 "It is also theorized that collagen may help protect hair follicles and decrease graying of hair as well."*

 Hair graying is, of course, a natural part of the aging process, but this loss of pigment speeds up in correlation to the amount of oxidative stress the hair follicle is exposed to.